01Headline finding

 he lending side turned.
-As of May 31, 2026, Moonwell held $100.0 million supplied, down 3.3 percent on the month, but the composition flipped: Core lending grew to $79.2 million on a genuine net inflow, the first constant-price gain of the year, with Base Core adding $3.2 million.
-The combined total slipped only because the vaults fell a fifth straight month, down 19.9 percent to $20.8 million.
-Net dollar retention reached 91.8 percent, its best of the year, and bad debt eroded further to $5.0 million.
+As of May 31, Moonwell held $100.0 million supplied, down 3.3 percent on the month, but the mix underneath had flipped: for the first time all year, Core lending grew, to $79.2 million, on a genuine constant-price net inflow, with Base Core adding $3.2 million.
+The combined total slipped only because the vaults fell for a fifth straight month, down 19.9 percent to $20.8 million.
+Net dollar retention reached 91.8 percent, its best of the year, and bad debt eroded a little further to $5.0 million.

-After the February deleveraging and a two-month floor, May was the first month suppliers added to Core lending faster than they withdrew.
-USDC utilization climbed to 90.5 percent, lifting its supply yield well above the risk-free rate.
-Yet the protocol earned less than ever from it: with borrowing volumes low, the take rate fell to 0.29 percent.
-And at month-end Moonwell launched on Ethereum through MIP-E00, its first new deployment since the Base and Optimism era, with negligible day-one liquidity.
+After February's deleveraging and a two-month floor, May was the first month suppliers put money into Core lending faster than they pulled it out.
+USDC utilization climbed to 90.5 percent and its supply yield jumped well above the risk-free rate, yet the protocol earned less from it than ever: with borrowing volumes still low, the take rate slipped to 0.29 percent.
+And in the last days of the month Moonwell opened its first new deployment since the Base and OP Mainnet era, launching on Ethereum through MIP-E00 with only negligible day-one liquidity.

 | Metric | Apr 30 | May 31 | Change |